Rowing Blazers: Collaborations

 Rowing Blazers has produced collaborations with an eclectic range of brands, including watches with Seiko, Zodiac, Tudor, and TAG Heuer; footwear with Sperry, Hunter Boots, and K-Swiss; and apparel collections with the NBA, Barbour, J. Press, J.Crew, Umbro, FILA, Babar the Elephant, SEGA, Thomas the Tank Engine (for the 80th Anniversary of the Railway Series books), The Grateful Dead and Harry's Bar in Paris.

 The brand has also partnered with artist and designer Luke Edward Hall, the estate of photographer Slim Aarons, and the U.S. national rowing and rugby teams.

 The brand launched its first women's collection by partnering with Joanna Osborne and Sally Muir, founders of Warm & Wonderful and designers of the "black sheep" sweater worn by Princess Diana.
 Together they released the original sheep sweater for the first time in thirty years.

-In 2023, Rowing Blazers launched major collaborations with Gucci and Target designed by Jack Carlson.
+In 2023, Rowing Blazers launched major collaborations with Gucci and Target designed by Jack Carlson's team.
 The pieces in the Rowing Blazers Gucci collection capsule ranged from a formal white tie tailcoat to a pair of mesh gym shorts, as well as the brand's signature rowing blazers and rugby shirts.
 The Rowing Blazers Target collection, a one-time limited-edition collaboration, spanned men's, women's, and children's clothing, pet accessories, games, and home furnishings.
 The apparel included extended sizing and adaptive styles.
 The collection debuted at New York Fashion Week, and was available in over a thousand Target locations across the United States, with many styles selling out within the first several hours.